Delivery options

 Orientation

-Program orientation for students beginning in Winter 2023 will take place online on Friday, Jan.
-6. Look for ORNT 118 in your schedule in mySAIT for the time and exact location.*
+Program orientation (ORNT 118) for students starting in Fall 2023 will take place online on August 30.
+Check your schedule in mySAIT for the time and location details.

 How to register for classes